azamkhanuk/stopscraping-api/README.md

   "detail": "API call limit exceeded.
 Resets in 2 hours, 30 minutes."
 }

-For any issues or questions about the API, please contact our support team.
+For any issues or questions about the API, please let me know.